iterative/dvc.org/content/blog/2022-01-15-moving-local-experiments-to-the-cloud-with-iterative-terraform-provider.md

   [l+k80](https://registry.terraform.io/providers/iterative/iterative/latest/docs/resources/task#l+k80)
   stands for a "Large, with (at least) 12 CPU cores, 112 GB of RAM and 2 GPU devices".
-- _directory_: Specify a directory on your local machine relative to your project folder which you would like to sync with the remote machine.
+- _workdir_: Specify a directory on your local machine relative to your project folder which you would like to sync with the remote machine.
 This way you can share your whole project or parts of it with a remote machine.
 In my example, I am sharing the whole project.